ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 instances.
 Classes may generate instances (objects), and have per-instance state (instance variables).

 Modules may be mixed in to classes and other modules.
-The mixed-in module's constants and methods blend into that class's own, augmenting the class's functionality.
+The mixed in module's constants and methods blend into that class's own, augmenting the class's functionality.
 Classes, however, cannot be mixed in to anything.